-This policy meets the requirements of the GDPR and the expected provisions of the DPA 2018.
+This policy meets the requirements of the GDPR and the DPA 2018.
 It is based on guidance published by the Information Commissioner's Office (ICO) on the GDPR and the ICO's code of practice for subject access requests.

 It meets the requirements of the Protection of Freedoms Act 2012 when referring to our use of biometric data.